 Usborne World of Animals – Presents facts about animal behavior and life-cycles, how they eat, move, and communicate, and a continent-by-continent introduction to animal kingdoms, with links to the Internet for further information.

-There isn’t a lot of resources available for veterinary science homeschool curriculum but I am going to keep searching and find what I can for you and for my oldest child.
+There isn’t a lot of resources available for the veterinary science homeschool curriculum but I did find some great resources that you might also find helpful.